 Large Size Soviet Navy USSR Serving Dish or Platter.
 11" from handle to handle with the post-WWII Soviet Navy Insignia VMF..
 Click HERE For USSR Soviet Navy Tableware

-Above photos illustrate an 1890's to 1910 Austro Hungarian Navy large size serving platter 17" x 11.5".
+Above photos illustrate a VERY rare 1890's to 1910 Austro Hungarian Navy large size serving platter, 17" x 11.5".
 Click HERE For Kaiserliche und Konigliche (KuK) Kriegsmarine Porzellan Dinnerware and Tableware

 Large Modern Day Royal Canadian Navy Combined Armed Forces Double Badged Serving Platter - Note the topmark of the combined services: British Royal Crown, combined crossed swords, propeller and anchor all surrounded by maple leaves.
 Click HERE For More Royal Canadian Navy Dinnerware